fsenchyna/csc413-secondgame-fsenchyna/README.md

 Importing the game into IntelliJ:

 To set up project correctly in IntelliJ, go to File -> Project Structure -> Project and check the following is correct:

-•	Project Name: csc413-secondgame-fsenchyna-master
+•Project Name: csc413-secondgame-fsenchyna-master

 •	Project SDK: 1.8

 •	Project language level: 8 - lambdas, type annotations etc.

 •	Project compiler output: ~/ csc413-secondgame-fsenchyna-master/out

 Under File -> Project Structure -> Modules

 •	Name/Root: csc413-secondgame-fsenchyna

 •	Sources: src folder

 •	Resources: resources folder

 •	Excluded: out folder

 When the project is set up correctly in the Project Structure, go to Run -> Edit Configurations:

 •	Click + button in the top left corner and add an application

 •	Under 'Name' type pyramid.PyramidPanicUI and under the 'main class' type 'pyramid.gui.PyramidPanicUI'

 How to run game:

-Running the jar: from the command line, go to the csc413-secondgame-fsenchyna-master/jar folder and type: java -jar csc413-secondgame-fsenchyna-master.jar
+Running the jar:

+From the command line: go to the csc413-secondgame-fsenchyna-master/jar folder and type: java -jar csc413-secondgame-fsenchyna-master.jar

-Running from IntelliJ: current working directory for the game is 'csc413-secondgame-fsenchyna-master'.
+From IntelliJ: current working directory for the game is 'csc413-secondgame-fsenchyna-master'.

 Controls to play game: